Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 The most simple form of collective communication is a barrier.
 Barriers are used to synchronise ranks by adding a point in a program where ranks *must* wait until all ranks have reached the same point.
 A barrier is a collective operation because all ranks need to communicate with one another to know when they can leave the barrier.
-To create a barrier, we use the `MPI_Barrier()` function, which has the following arguments,
+To create a barrier, we use the `MPI_Barrier()` function,
 ```c
 int MPI_Barrier(
     MPI_Comm communicator  /* The communicator we want to add a barrier for */
 );
 ```

-When a rank reaches a barrier, it will stop executing any code and wait for all the other ranks to catch up and hit the barrier as well.
-As ranks waiting at a barrier aren't doing anything, barriers should be used sparingly to avoid large synchronisation overheads which will affect the scalability of our program.
-We should also avoid using barriers in parts of our program has have complicated branches, as we may introduce a deadlock by having a barrier in only one branch and not all branches.
+When a rank reaches a barrier, it will pause and wait for all the other ranks to catch up and reach the barrier as well.
+As ranks waiting at a barrier aren't doing anything, barriers should be used sparingly to avoid large synchronisation overheads, which affects the scalability of our program.
+We should also avoid using barriers in parts of our program has have complicated branches, as we may introduce a deadlock by having a barrier in only one branch.

 In practise, there are not that many practical use cases for a barrier in an MPI application.
-In a shared-memory environment, such as with OpenMP, synchronisation is important to ensure consistent and controlled access to shared data.
-But in MPI, where each rank has its own private memory space and often resources, it's very rare that we need to care about ranks becoming out-of-sync.
-However, there is one situation where a barrier useful which is when multiple ranks need to write *sequentially* to the same file.
-The code example below shows how you may handle this using a barrier.
+In a shared-memory environment, synchronisation is important to ensure consistent and controlled access to shared data.
+But in MPI, where each rank has its own private memory space and often resources, it's rare that we need to care about ranks becoming out-of-sync.
+However, one usecase is when multiple ranks need to write *sequentially* to the same file.
+The code example below shows how you may handle this by using a barrier.

 ```c
 for (int i = 0; i < num_ranks; ++i) {